NSO-developer/nfvo-converter-tosca-sol6/README.md

 - -p --prune: Do not prune empty values from the dict at the end
 - -r --provider: Specifically provide the provider instead of trying to read it from the file.
 (Supported providers here when run in program)
+- -i --interactive: Initiate the interactive mode for the program
 - -h --help: Show the help message

 **Wiki**